JBEI/edd/docs/FAQ.md

   <img
     alt="Graphic showing spreadsheets with arrows pointing toward EDD logo" class="figure-img"
-    src="/img/faq_fig1.png"
+    src="img/faq_fig1.png"
     title="Fig 1"
   />
   <figcaption class="figure-caption">
     <strong>Fig. 1: Data input process.</strong>
     Data is imported to EDD in two phases.
-In the first one, you import an experiment description file, which describes the experiment to EDD so it knows how to store your data.
-Afterwards, you can add as many data types (e.g. transcriptomics, proteomics, …) as desired in each of the data imports.
+In the first, you import an Experiment Setup file, describing the details of experiment conditions.
+    Afterwards, you can add as many data types--such as transcriptomics, or proteomics--as desired in each of the data imports.
   </figcaption>
 </figure>

-## What is an experiment description?
+## What is an Experiment Setup file?

-An experiment description file is an **excel file that describes your experiment** (Fig. 2): which strains you are using (part ID from ICE), how they are being cultured (lines and metadata), which samples are being taken (assays) and how they are processed (protocol).
-Look at Fig. 3 to see how EDD organizes your experimental data (i.e. the ontology).
+An Experiment Setup file is a **table that describes your experiment** (Fig. 2): which strains you are using (part ID from ICE), how they are being cultured (lines and metadata), which samples are being taken (assays) and how they are processed (protocol).
+Look at Fig. 3 to see how EDD organizes your experimental data.

-The experiment description provides a single file standardized description of your experiment that is useful for, e.g., you to design your experiment, or the proteomics or metabolomics team to understand your experiment so they can plan how they will process your samples.
+The Experiment Setup file has a header row defining the layout of values in all the following rows.
+There is only one required column in the header, for "name" or "line name".
+The header can also have columns for:

+-   "description" or "line description", to fill in a Line's description field
+-   "part id" or "strain", to define identifiers or links to strains used
+-   "replicate" or "replicate count" to set the number of (biological) replicates used for the Line definition
+-   any other column can be interpreted as _metadata_

+All other rows in the Experiment Setup file are used to map the columns into records to save into EDD.
+The upload process will attempt to match metadata columns to known metadata types in EDD, and add those metadata to the Line for that row in the file.

+If a metadata type cannot be matched to one in EDD automatically, a form will be shown giving you the option to select a known metadata type to use (e.g. if your column is "Temp.", EDD may not be able to automatically match to "Temperature", but you can select that from the search box), or choose an option to create a new metadata type in EDD if your account has permission to create new metadata types, or choose an option to ignore the column.

+If a piece of metadata is _Assay_ metadata, EDD will ask for the Protocol to use for that Assay.
+Every Assay is defined by a Line and a Protocol, so adding metadata to an Assay requires knowing the Protocol to use.
+The Experiment Setup process will then create an Assay and assign that metadata to it.

+Values in the "part id" or "strain" column will attempt to look up a matching entry in ICE.
+If a matching entry cannot be found, EDD will show a search box to map that value to a strain registry entry.

 <figure class="figure">
   <em>Input in Excel:</em>
   <img
-    alt="Screenshot of Excel with an Experiment Description file" class="figure-img"
+    alt="Screenshot of Excel with an Experiment Setup file" class="figure-img"
-    src="/img/faq_fig2a.png"
+    src="img/faq_fig2a.png"
     title="Fig 2a"
   />
   <em>Import result in EDD:</em>
   <img
-    alt="Screenshot of EDD following addition of Experiment Description file" class="figure-img"
+    alt="Screenshot of EDD following addition of Experiment Setup file" class="figure-img"
-    src="/img/faq_fig2b.png"
+    src="img/faq_fig2b.png"
     title="Fig 2b"
   />
   <figcaption class="figure-caption">
-    <strong>Fig. 2: Examples of experiment description.</strong>
+    <strong>Fig. 2: Examples of Experiment Setup.</strong>
-    The upper picture represents the example experiment description file in Excel, with a line name that helps identify the culture, a line description that gives more information on the line, the part ID in the corresponding part repository (public ABF in this case), different types of metadata (shaking speed, … growth temperature), the number of replicates, and an optional field (in blue): assay information (i.e. a protocol applied to a line at a given time point) for targeted proteomics.
+    The upper picture represents the example Experiment Setup file in Excel, with a line name that helps identify the culture, a description that gives more information on the line, the part ID in the corresponding part repository (public ABF in this case), different types of metadata (shaking speed, … growth temperature), and the number of replicates.
-    The replicate count will create several lines for each replicate (3 for wild type and 4 for the other strain, see below).
-The assay information is
-    optional: you may want to use this to tell the proteomics or metabolomics services when you are sampling so they can add the data, or you can add the data later yourself.
-The lower pictures shows how this information is represented in EDD.
-Notice that the Part IDs have become links to the corresponding registry.
   </figcaption>
 </figure>

 ## What is a line?

-A **"Line" in EDD is** a distinct set of experimental conditions, (e.g. a **single culture**).
+A "Line" in EDD is a distinct set of experimental conditions, (e.g. a **single culture**).
 A Line generally corresponds to the contents of a shake flask or well plate, though it could also be, e.g., a tube containing an arabidopsis seed or an ionic liquid for a given pretreament.
 A line is not a